scttdavs/scttdavs.github.io/_posts/2019-06-28-zero-downtime-deployments-with-docker-and-digitalocean.md

 Previously, [Explorable Places][ep] used Capistrano to deploy to one droplet in DigitalOcean.
 This setup had a number of downsides and limitations.
 Among them,<!--more--> we had:
 - a single point of failure
-- only _nearly_ zero downtime
+- only _nearly_ zero downtime for deployments
 - no easy way to scale horizontally
 - difficulty in upgrades

 When the app started out, it was easy and only necessary to have one box up that hosted everything: nginx, app, db and cache (memcached).
 Provisioning a new droplet would be a pain in the butt, and I had no way to distribute traffic to each box anyway.
-Platform upgrades (from Ubuntu 12 to 14) proved to be a royal pain in the behind, and required the site to be down for some time, in addition to the risk involved in the update itself.
+Platform upgrades (Ubuntu) proved to be a royal pain in the behind, and required the site to be down for some time, in addition to the risk involved in the update itself.

 ## Docker